-With the Olympics in Tokyo capturing worldwide attention, you might wonder: How much do Olympic athletes earn?
+With the Olympics often capturing worldwide attention, you might wonder: How much do Olympic athletes earn?
 Are they paid for Gold?
 The answer may surprise you!

 Most Olympians earn nothing for Olympic competition.
 Many countries’ Olympic teams, including the United States, provide travel expenses to Olympic competitors, but even these funds don’t come directly from the government, rather a pool of private and corporate donors.